Steps involved in creating a proposal:

-- Develop a proposal checklist that includes submission requirements
+- Develop proposal checklist that includes submission requirements

 - Create mock proposal in submitted format.
 Blank pages for missing pieces of information or narrative

-- Consider graphics plan; logo, cover, index tabs, acquire maps, create organizational chart, management figure, project timeline, evaluation and other supporting charts
+- Consider graphics plan: logo, cover, index tabs, maps, organizational chart, management figure, project timeline, evaluation and other supporting charts

 - Create draft narrative from proposal development team assignments

 - Content review of narrative by proposal development team

 If a foundation/giving program states limitations or application guidelines such as "applications not accepted, " or "giving only to pre-selected organizations," you can still make yourself known to these funders by sending information such as your newsletter, brochure, etc. so that the foundation will be aware of your program.

 As you seek funding, it is important to consider where your steering committee, volunteers and community members work.
 If there is a connection to one of its employees, many corporations will make donations to organizations through employee matching gift programs.

 In addition to monetary donations, corporations may also make in-kind donations such as used computers, office equipment, products and time for employees to volunteer.